annesbl/cartoonify/README.md

 ### Google Colab Training

 **Why Colab?**
-- ✅ Free GPU access (T4/V100)
+- Free GPU access (T4/V100)
-- ✅ No local hardware requirements
+- No local hardware requirements
-- ✅ Pre-configured environment
+- Pre-configured environment
-- ✅ Faster training times
+- Faster training times
-- ✅ No installation hassles
+- No installation hassles

 The models in this repository were trained using Google Colab.
 See the `training/` directory for the complete Colab notebook and training configuration.

 **Quick Start:**
 1. Open `training/simpsonify_training.ipynb` in Google Colab
-2. Upload your dataset (or use the provided sample)
+2. Upload your dataset (or use the provided samples)
-3. Run all cells
-4. Download the trained `.safetensors` file
+3. Run all cells and download the resulting `.safetensors` file
-5. Place it in `backend/models/`
-6. Update `SD_LORA_PATH` in `backend/.env`
+4. Place it in `backend/models/` and update `SD_LORA_PATH` in `backend/.env`

 **Colab Advantages:**
 - Training time: ~1-2 hours (vs. 3-6 hours locally)